Food & Drink

 Image Credit: Tweed River House | Supplied

 Hugging the bank of the Tweed River, this restored manor house is colonial opulence done right.
-We’re talking two storeys of white-washed walls, dark wood furniture and subtle pops of sage, all sitting under some of the most beautifully decorated ceilings on the Gold Coast.
+I'm talking two storeys of white-washed walls, dark wood furniture and subtle pops of sage, all sitting under some of the most beautifully decorated ceilings on the Gold Coast.

 It’s a seriously impressive building, and the menu matches the fit-out.
 Actually, make that ‘menus’.
 Tweed River House has three separate dining areas, and they each come with a unique lineup of dishes.
 The restaurant is Euro haute cuisine with a fusion twist—expect dishes like Wimmera duck breast with salt-crusted beetroot, chicory purée, and duck jus as part of three set menus, including an intimidating seven-course degustation.
-(Vegans, don’t stress: there’s a five-courser for you too.)
+(Vegans, don’t stress: there’s a five-courser for you, too.)

-Step out to the Lawn Bar, and you’ll get an a la carte selection of cocktails and tapas, with a side of panoramic views.
+Step out to the Lawn Bar, and you’ll get an à la carte selection of cocktails and tapas, with a side of panoramic views.
 In the Palm Lounge, though, it’s all hors d’oeuvres and desserts—the highly addictive chocolate coffee cheesecake is a must-try.
 And if that wasn't enough already, Tweed River House has been awarded by the Australian Good Food Guide for three years in a row.

 Bistro Livi